-We're incredibly proud of having launched the careers of twenty-six published authors to date, including Jessie Burton, Nicholas Searle, Kate Hamer and Janet Ellis.
-While we can't guarantee publication or representation, we lavish our expertise on our students.
+We're incredibly proud of having launched the careers of 31 published authors to date, including Jessie Burton, Nicholas Searle, Kate Hamer and Janet Ellis.
+While we can't guarantee publication or representation, we lavish our expertise on students who join our creative writing courses.
 The agents of Curtis Brown and C&W are hungry for new authors and actively looking for clients among our students.

 Based in our London offices, classes are all scheduled in the evenings to accommodate participants with full-time jobs and other daytime commitments.

 We welcome applications from anyone with talent, passion and a strong idea for a novel.
 Please submit the opening 3,000 words of the novel you want to work on during the course, plus a one-page synopsis giving us a sense of where your novel is heading.

 With years of experience and demonstrable success, we've assembled a great package here, and we're confident that we're offering great value-for-money.
 This course is ideal for aspiring novelists who are serious about writing.
 To keep the standards as high as possible, we are selective about who we offer places to.
 The 15 selected students will receive: